OpenPlantDev/DeprecatedWebPlantViewer/README.md

 ## Current TODO
 1. Manually pick which project to view -Nick In Progress, dependant on 5
-2. Display only relevant documents in tree. -Zach
+2. Display only relevant documents in tree. -Zach (pending help)
 3. Automatically update on changes.
 4. Formatting/updating viewer relative to model that is chosen (not really necessary).
 5. Convert backend to be entirely electron/desktop based. - Nick
-6. Be able to edit properties in the viewer.
+6. Be able to edit properties in the viewer. -Zach
 ## Git instructions

 ### To Clone: